Is It Possible to Play Games on Your Phone Although Flying?

 Turbulence can make gaming feel like a VR experience gone wrong.
 If you’re prone to motion sickness, be mindful of how long you play and the type of game you choose.

-🚀 Tips to Avoid Nausea While Gaming:
+🚀 Maxims to Avoid Nausea Although Gaming:

 ✔ Avoid fast-moving FPS games – Slow-paced puzzles or RPGs are better.